Sparks of wisdom; daily dose of inspiration & feeding our soul

 By the breaking of the Bread

-In verse 30-31, God opened their eyes after the breaking of the bread and they recognized the presence of Jesus.
+In verses 30-31, God opened their eyes after the breaking of the bread and they recognized the presence of Jesus.

 You might be walking back to your Emmaus but it is in the same Emmaus where God will meet you.